 HOW TO WASH YOUR CASHMERE

 As a natural protein fibre you can treat your cashmere like your own hair, regular hand washing will keep it in clean, pristine, healthy condition.
 We recommend washing your garments with our Tolaga Bay shampoo (moth resistant) You can purchase bottles from our online store.
-You can dry clean your cashmere garment if you prefer, but do remember to request a delicate detergent.

 Fill a clean sink or washtub with tepid water.
 30°C